anmobor2/data-ingestion-benchmark/readme.md

 ## Layers

 - app: Contains all python applications that are build on a single docker image.
 All the apis, and cli utilities are in the same docker image
-- data: some sample data
+- samples: some sample data
 - deployment: All files needed to deploy all the components